-PROPERTY & CONTRACT EFFECTIVE PERCENTAGE INTEREST (at January 2, 2014) BASIN GROSS AREA (in km2) EXPIRY DATE (assuming no extensions)
+PROPERTY & CONTRACT EFFECTIVE PERCENTAGE INTEREST (at January 30, 2015) BASIN GROSS AREA (in km2) EXPIRY DATE (assuming no extensions)

-Block XI ^A 56% Kura 700 2037
+Block XI ^A 49% Kura 700 2037

-Block XIM 56% Kura 354.5 2038
+Block XI ^M 49% Kura 354.5 2038

-Block XIN 56% Kura 287.8 2038
+Block XI ^N 49% Kura 287.8 2038

-Contracts
+Production Sharing Contracts

-Three PSCs for each block XI^A, XI^M, XI^N, give 25-year exploration and production rights subject to an obligation work programme and exploration success to Tethys, the Company, through its subsidiaries Trialeti Petroleum Limited, Lisi Petroleum Limited and Saguramo Petroleum Limited, which holds 56% equity in each of the PSCs, and Georgia Oil and Gas Limited ("GOG"), a privately owned oil company, through its subsidiaries, which holds 44%.
-Tethys is the operator and farmed into the PSCs by way of a share based payment and a USD4.4 million carry to GOG of the initial minimum work programmes on the blocks.
+There is a PSC for each of the blocks XIA, XIM, XIM, which give 25-year exploration and production rights subject to an obligation work programme and exploration success to Tethys, the Company, through its subsidiaries Trialeti Petroleum Limited, Lisi Petroleum Limited and Saguramo Petroleum Limited, which holds 49% equity in each of the PSCs, and Georgia Oil and Gas Limited ("GOG"), a privately owned oil company, through its subsidiaries, which holds 51%.
+GOG is the operator and Tethys farmed into the PSCs by way of a share based payment and a USD4.4 million carry to GOG of the initial minimum work programmes on the blocks.
 This consists of 2D seismic plus geochemical and geological studies.
+After paying \$2.64 mm of this carry and earning 49% Tethys has terminated the farm in.

-Under the Joint Operating Agreement (the "Iberia Joint Operating Agreement"), the contractors, Trialeti Petroleum Limited, Lisi Petroleum Limited and Saguramo Petroleum Limited (each 100% owned by Tethys Petroleum Limited) and GOG, operate through the operating company, Tethys Services Georgia Limited (which is 100% owned by South Caucasus Petroleum Corporation, a 100% owned subsidiary of TPL).
+Under the Joint Operating Agreement, the contractors, Trialeti Petroleum Limited, Lisi Petroleum Limited and Saguramo Petroleum Limited (each 100% owned by Tethys Petroleum Limited) and GOG, operate through an operating company nominated by GOG.
 The contractors retain their right to market their share of production independently of each other, or jointly, as agreed.
-The operator (Tethys Services Georgia Limited) is to act on behalf of the contracting companies, following the direction and instruction of the Operating Committee for works conducted as part of the PSCs XI^A, XI^M and XI^N. The operator is to act on behalf of the contractors on a "not for profit" basis and the operator's assets are owned by the contactor according to their economic interest.
+The operator is to act on behalf of the contracting companies, following the direction and instruction of the Operating Committee for works conducted as part of the PSCs XIA, XIM and XIN.
+The operator is to act on behalf of the contractors on a "not for profit" basis and the operator's assets are owned by the contactor according to their economic interest.

 The PSC terms give up to 50% of hydrocarbon production to recover 100% of costs, and then the 50% profit production is shared 50% to the contractor and 50% to the State until cumulative revenues exceed cumulative costs after which the State share increases to 60%.
 Each contract also has a fixed "regulatory fee" (royalty) of 24.19 Lari per ton (about \$1.8/bbl).
-The State has the right to back in to the PSC in the event of a commercial discovery.
+The State has the right to back in to the PSC in the event of a commercial discovery in XIA, there is a 25% option, in XIM and XIN there is a 20% option.